aruder77/applitude/index.md

     Alternatively, you can install applitude from the p2 site `http://applitude.org/p2/` using `Help > Install New Software`.

-* It is recommended to install the [Uncrustify code formatter](http://uncrustify.sourceforge.net/) because applitude uses it to format the generated code.
-You can install it using [MacPorts](http://www.macports.org/) or [homebrew](http://mxcl.github.com/homebrew/). applitude should find the binary automatically, you can also configure it from `Eclipse Preferences > Applitude > Generator`.
+* It is recommended to install the [Uncrustify code formatter](http://uncrustify.sourceforge.net/) because it is used to format the generated code.
+You can install it using [MacPorts](http://www.macports.org/) or [homebrew](http://mxcl.github.com/homebrew/). applitude detects the binary automatically (you can also configure it from `Eclipse Preferences > Applitude > Generator`).
 * Download the [applitude source zip](https://github.com/ralfebert/applitude/zipball/master) or clone the git repository:

 		$ git clone git://github.com/ralfebert/applitude